Cranial Osteopathy for TMJ?

-We have written the below article to give you further information about TMJ and jaw pain.
+We have written this article to give you further information about TMJ and jaw pain.
 It can be debilitating and not only affect your jaw but refer to other areas.
-Identifying the cause of your issue is paramount for a successful treatment plan.
-We believe jaw pains could be managed more effectively
+Identifying the cause of your issue is paramount for a successful treatment outcome.

 What is the TMJ?

-The temporomandibular joint (TMJ) are the joints inside your mouth that connect your jawbone to your skull.
+The temporomandibular joint (TMJ) is the joint that connects your jawbone to your skull.
 You have two joints located on either side of your head.
-Both joints work together, along with ligaments, muscles, nerves, discs and bones which allow you to speak and chew food.
+Both joints work together, along with ligaments, muscles, nerves and discs which allow you to speak and chew food.
 It is a hinge joint which allows for the opening and closing action of the mouth.
-Between this hinge joint is a shock-absorbing disc which allows for a smooth jaw movement.
+Between this hinge joint is an articular disc which allows for a smooth jaw movement.

 What is TMD?

-Is a collective term that includes disorders of the TMJ, of the masticatory muscles and their associated structures in absence of a visceral pathology (for example ear disorder, pharyngeal tumour or dental abscess).
+TMD is a collective term that includes disorders of the TMJ, of the masticatory muscles and their associated structures in the absence of a visceral pathology (for example ear disorder, pharyngeal tumour or dental abscess).
 It is characterised by pain, joint sounds and restricted mandibular movements.
-Moreover, pains can refer to your mouth, face, head or neck.
+Moreover, pain can refer to your mouth, face, head or neck.
 This is known as temporomandibular disorder (TMD).

 What are the symptoms of TMD?

-The most common TMD symptoms are jaw pain, clicking and popping sound when moving your jaw.
+The most common TMD symptoms are jaw pain, clicking and popping sounds when moving your jaw.
 Locking out of your jaw, pain or difficulty chewing and yawning.
 You can also experience headaches, migraines, inability to open your mouth fully, difficulties swallowing and ear pain.
-Furthermore referred pain to your face, neck and shoulder/s pain.
+Furthermore you can experience referred pain in your head, neck and shoulders.

 What causes TMD?